 - Further education colleges which accommodate students under 18

 Code of Practice

-To support a consistent approach to the inspection process, we have developed inspection frameworks that focus on outcomes and what good looks like.
-Care home services, fostering services and child care and play services have their own inspection framework which we use when inspecting these services.
+To support a consistent approach to the inspection process, we have developed inspection frameworks that focus on outcomes which we use with our inspection activity.

 During the inspection